-Whether tLRD will move towards a more traditional AGN or else will evolve into a regular LRD is something we cannot clarify until we understand the nature of these objects.
-According to our results, this transition phase (regardless of its direction) could be linked to an environmental process that began $\sim100$~Myr ago, although the conditions of this system are very particular.
-To fully understand the LRD phase and its ruling mechanisms, it will be crucial to study a larger and more complete sample of these transitional objects, which exhibit mixed features of LRDs and normal AGNs.
+It remains unclear whether the tLRD will move towards a more traditional AGN or instead evolve into a regular LRD, as the nature of these objects is not yet fully understood.
+Our results suggest that this transition phase (regardless of its direction) could be linked to an environmental process that began $\sim100$~Myr ago, although the conditions in this system are very particular.
+To fully understand the LRD phase and its underlying mechanisms, it is essential to study a larger and more complete sample of these transitional-like objects that exhibit mixed features of LRDs and normal AGNs.